A snapshot: schools in Vancouver considered (but not necessarily chosen) by English-speaking expats.

 The school was named after the ship HMS Collingwood and Morven is the oldest part, home to the middle and high school divisions.
 The campus has recently had a transformational renovation and the school is part of the international Round Square network of 50 schools who follow the philosophy of Kurt Hahn, the German educationalist.

-Click here for a full review of Collingwood School (Morven Campus)
+Click here to read our review of Collingwood School (Morven Campus)

 Mulgrave School